anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 ## What is Shooting Star Candlestick Pattern?

-A [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern) candlestick with a long upper shadow, little or no lower shadow, and a little true body at the period's low is known as a shooting star.
+A [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern) candlestick with a long upper shadow, little or no lower shadow, and a little true body at the period's low is known as a shooting star pattern.
 It appears after a period of upward movement.
-A shooting star, to put it another way, is a type of candlestick that occurs when a security opens, advances significantly, and then finishes the day near the open.
+A shooting star candlestick pattern, to put it another way, is a type of candlestick that occurs when a security opens, advances significantly, and then finishes the day near the open.

-A shooting star candlestick must appear during a price gain to be labeled a shooting star.
+A shooting star candlestick pattern must appear during a price gain to be labeled a shooting star.
 Furthermore, the distance between the day/period's highest price and the opening price must be more than twice the size of the shooting star's body.
 Below the genuine body, there should be little to no shadow.